DimazzzZ/phalcon-docs-ru/ru/api/Phalcon_Validation_Message_Group.rst

 public *boolean*  **valid** ()

-Check if the current message the iterator is valid
+Check if the current message in the iterator is valid

 public static *Phalcon\\Mvc\\Model\\Message\\Group*  **__set_state** (*array* $group)

-Magic __set_state helps to re-build messages variable exporting
+Magic __set_state helps to re-build messages variable when exporting